 A student may also ask the College to amend a record believed to be inaccurate or misleading.
-If the school decides to not amend the record, the parent or eligible student then has a right to a formal hearing.
+If the school decides to not amend the record, the eligible parent or student has a right to a formal hearing.
 If, after the hearing, the school still chooses to not amend the record, the eligible student has the right to place a statement with the record commenting on the contested information.